AhnafNabil/poridhi.io.intern/PULUMI/PULUMI python/lab-5/README.md

 1. Generated SSH keys locally.
 2. Navigated to the SSH folder and obtained the public key.
 3. Added the public key as a GitHub secret.
-4. Created the `main.py` file to define your AWS infrastructure.
+4. Created the `__main__.py` file to define the AWS infrastructure.
 5. Created a GitHub Actions workflow to deploy the infrastructure.
-6. Pushed your changes to GitHub.
+6. Pushed the changes to GitHub.
 7. Copied the private key for SSH access.
 8. Established an SSH connection using the private key.